tobi4120/loyalT/README.md

 amount every time a sale is made.
 The website will track how many purchases are associated with each customer and will let the business know when a customer has won a reward.

-The website also comes with sales analytics to track the perfomance of the business's rewards programs.
+The website also comes with sales analytics to track the performance of the business's rewards programs.